Score

 SOPHIE LAURENT — Head of Legal & Regulatory Affairs

 Annex I Section 1 requires the manufacturer to deliver the product ‘on the basis of an assessment of the cybersecurity risks.’
-This risk assessment must be documented in the technical file and updated when significant changes occur.
-A new firmware version after a critical vulnerability qualifies as a significant change.
+Document it in the technical file.
+Update it on significant changes — a new firmware version after a critical vulnerability qualifies.

 OF